Faith1406/Cryptix-Q/README.md

 # Cryptix-Q

 ## Overview
-The Secure Encryption Portal is a Flask-based web application that leverages lattice-based cryptography to encrypt files.
+The Cryptix-Q is a Flask-based web application that leverages lattice-based cryptography to encrypt files.
 The system uses advanced cryptographic techniques, integrates with blockchain (Ganache), and provides a user-friendly interface for secure file encryption and storage.

 ## Features
 - **Lattice-Based Cryptography:** Uses lattice parameters for robust encryption.